 Louise Banks (Amy Adams) is a linguistic expert and college professor who is quickly called upon by the U.S. government’s Colonel Webber (Forrest Whitaker) to examine an alien capsule that has landed in Montana.
 It is 1 of 12 such units discovered all over the earth.
 Banks is joined by physicist Ian Donnelly (Jeremy Renner) as they attempt to create a line of communication between the two heptapods they come in contact with.
 Ian is the one to nickname them Abbott and Costello.

 What begins is a tedious process to form some sort of mutual understanding using the very building blocks of linguistics.
-It leads to an incremental understanding of creatures who compose their language not moment by moment but simultaneously front to back in a perfect cohesive composition that comes into being in a single moment.
+It leads to an incremental understanding of creatures who compose their language not moment by moment but simultaneously, front to back, in a perfect cohesive composition.
 The goal is to get to a point where they can be asked what their purpose on earth is.
 Of course, that will take time and with time comes increased anxiety.

 Far from being a singular endeavor, since 12 different pods have emerged, it’s an ongoing ordeal involving the entire world which adds a more complex dimension to it all.
 It’s not simply about navigating relations with these unidentified life forms but also coping with other countries with different ways of dealing with this tenuous situation.
 Not everyone is on the same page and as is often the case, fear drives action more than rationality.

 Still, this paves the way for revelations and eureka moments that bend the ways we perceive the world through language and time whether linear or nonlinear.
 The implications are many.
 Because Film has often been a medium to manipulate, constrain, and contort time.
 But what if our very lives were defined by a different set of parameters as put in place by our very basic forms of communication?
 Life envisioned from start to finish.
 Palindromes endowed with a rich lode of meaning they never seemed to have before.